-If you are getting a mortgage loan to purchase your home, then your lender will likely require an appraisal.
+If you are getting a mortgage loan to purchase your home, then your lender will require an appraisal.
 This is their way of assuring that the home is actually worth the money they are giving you.
-Even if you are paying cash for your home, an appraisal is in your best interest to make sure you aren’t paying too much.
+Even if you are paying cash for your home, an appraisal is not required but is in your best interest to make sure you aren’t paying more than fair market value.

 4. Secure Home Insurance